 Water quality

-During 2022-23, SA Water conducted 46,089 tests for analytes in drinking water supplies throughout the state for compliance with the Australian Drinking Water Guidelines (2011) (ADWG).
-These results were reported to SA Health in line with agreed reporting protocols.
-Compliance with the ADWG for E. coli was achieved in 99.97 per cent of metropolitan Adelaide samples and 99.96 per cent of regional samples.
-Overall compliance with the ADWG for health-related parameters was 99.98 per cent for metropolitan systems and 99.85 per cent for regional areas.
+Monitoring of drinking water supplies was in accordance with SA Health approved monitoring programs.
+During 2023-24, SA Water collected 46,505 samples from drinking water supplies throughout the state.
+Samples were analysed for compliance with the Australian Drinking Water Guidelines (2011) (ADWG) and results reported to SA Health in line with agreed reporting protocols.
+Compliance with the ADWG for E. coli was achieved in 100.00 per cent of metropolitan Adelaide samples and 99.93 per cent of regional samples.
+Overall compliance with the ADWG for health related parameters was 99.99 per cent for metropolitan systems and 99.92 per cent for regional areas.

 The Safe Drinking Water Act 2011 (the Act) and Safe Drinking Water Regulations 2012 provide the regulatory framework for drinking water providers in South Australia and are administered primarily by SA Health.

-Provisions in the Act are underpinned by the ADWG and prescribe requirements for drinking water providers, including:
+Provisions in the Act are underpinned by the Australian Drinking Water Guidelines (ADWG) and prescribe requirements for drinking water providers, including:

 - establishment of approved drinking water quality monitoring programs